 Have you ever thought about running for public office?
 Do you wonder what it would be like to serve as a legislator?
 If you have political aspirations, but want to know more about what being a legislator means and how to be most effective in that role, apply to UBC’s Institute for Future Legislators (IFL).
 The Institute provides intensive hands-on mentoring and training for anyone who seeks the experience and knowledge necessary to make a difference—whether at the local, provincial, or federal level.

-The UBC Centre for the Study of Democratic Institutions is soliciting applications from a diverse and cross-partisan group of people, including all ages and backgrounds.
+The UBC Centre for the Study of Democratic Institutions (CSDI) is soliciting applications from a diverse and cross-partisan group of people, including all ages and backgrounds.
 The only prerequisite is legislative aspirations and a readiness to learn from highly experienced practitioners.
+You do not need to be a UBC student to participate.

 Past practitioners include: George Abbott, Dawn Black, Larry Campbell, Ujjal Dosanjh, Mike Harcourt, Joy MacPhail, Preston Manning, Anne McLellan, Chuck Strahl, Carole Taylor & many others.